-For a long time, Cappex has served over 10 million prospective students with the information they need regarding colleges.
-However, in recent years, the access to college information has become more and more convenient so that many competitors are able to provide the same information.
-Let's why we started to rethink every product we have and how to make them better.
+For a long time, Cappex has been serving over 10 million prospective students with the information they need regarding colleges.
+However, some of the features are outdated to meet the students' needs.
+Let's why we started to redesign every feature we have to make them better.

-Our goal is simple: college admissions is complicated, we want to guide students through the journey and help them get accepted to their dream schools.
+Our goal is simple: college admissions is complicated, we want to guide students through the journey and help explore the colleges to find the true fits.

 1. Make it simple for everyone to use.